 After you’ve managed to successfully connect Bluetooth headphones to Mac for the first time, they should stay connected or reconnect automatically when you leave the Bluetooth range (around 33 feet or 10 meters) and come back.

 You can also calibrate headphones to your liking through the Sound menu in System Preferences.
 For example, in the Output tab you can choose to “Show volume in menu bar” and set a stereo balance between right and left.

-Described above is the ideal scenario for connecting AirPods to Mac.
-But oftentimes things don’t go as planned, so let’s work through some widespread issues regarding Bluetooth headphones as well.
+Oftentimes things don’t go as planned, so let’s work through some widespread issues regarding Bluetooth headphones.

 How to connect AirPods to Mac

 We’ll start with the easiest method: install AirBuddy and pair AirPods with Mac using a handy pairing screen (similar to the one you get on iOS).
 All it takes is bringing your AirPods close to your Mac and opening the lid.
 Then, you’ll see a screen like this:

 From there, it’s pretty straightforward.
 Hit the “Click to connect” button and that’s it.
 The beauty of AirBuddy is that you don’t have to dive into any settings to pair your device.

 If you don’t have AirBuddy, you can rely on Apple’s native connection flow.

 Here’s how you connect new AirPods to Mac:

 - Open System Preferences on your Mac and select Bluetooth.